VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

    #.
 Establish a driving route with sufficiently road slope variation.
 You decide to take a ride on that path by adopting a
       nasty driving style that with sudden accelerations and abrupt steering movements.

    #.
-Take a ride with the target vehicle and drive according to plan while logging the *accelerator pedal position*,
+Take a ride with the target vehicle and drive according to plan while logging the input signals (i.e. the *accelerator pedal position*,
-      the *steering wheel position* and the *road profile* time-series (input signals) along with the *longitudinal* and *lateral speed* time-series of the vehicle (output signals).
+      the *steering wheel position* and the *road profile* time-series) along with the output signals (i.e. *longitudinal* and *lateral speed* time-series) of the vehicle.
 Such log-data represent your *dataset*.
-      *Note how input and output are separated.*
+      Note how input and output are separated.

    #.
-Feed your model with the *accelerator pedal position*, the *steering wheel position* and the *road profile*
-      time-series *logged during your ride* and log your model output corresponding to the *longitudinal* and *lateral vehicle speed* into a *simulation results* data.
+Feed your model with the input signals *logged during your ride* and log your model output

-   #.
-Compare the **logged** *longitudinal* and *lateral vehicle speed* time-series with the **simulated**
-      *longitudinal* and *lateral vehicle speed* time-series and you evaluate the results with respect to some validation metrics.
+      corresponding to the *longitudinal* and *lateral vehicle speed* into a *simulation results* data. outputs (*longitudinal* and *lateral vehicle speed* time-series) and you evaluate the results with respect to some validation metrics.

    You haven' finished yet.
    In-fact, when you develop and validate a model, you should ship the coverage region of our model along with the validation results.